-Performance during the year: The Pandemic required the Group to quickly accommodate considerable adjustments to its usual employee working arrangements such as introducing home working, flexibly supporting working parents and ensuring the safety and wellbeing of all employees, particularly those key-workers operating in the field environment.
-Any required changes or updates were communicated regularly via multiple channels to ensure that all colleagues were able to continue to perform their duties safely and effectively.
-As outlined above, the Group remains committed to the wellbeing of its staff and is aware that as the Pandemic continues, factors including isolation can have a significant effect.
-Consequently, regular wellbeing advice covering topics such as mental health, exercise and home working continue to be promoted alongside the standard support services which are available.
+Performance during the year: The changing circumstances of the Pandemic required the Group to continue to adjust and adapt employee working arrangements.
+For those that were able, home working continued as did the Group's support offered to working parents or those that were requires to self-isolate.
+Ensuring the safety and wellbeing of all employees, whether in an office, or for those key-workers operating in the field environment, remained paramount.
+To help employees understand the frequent changes to government advice, updates were communicated regularly via multiple channels to ensure that all colleagues were able to continue to perform their duties safely and effectively.
+The Group remains committed not only to the physical health, but to the broader wellbeing of its staff and is aware that for some, the Pandemic has exacerbated mental health issues including isolation and anxiety.
+Consequently, weekly wellbeing advice has continued to be promoted alongside the standard support services which are available.

-Alongside the new measures introduced in the year, the Group continued to ensure that all colleagues had regular meaningful conversations with their line managers and that leadership engagement continued.
-To accommodate remote working and social distancing requirements, a number of routine training programmes were also made available via e-learning such as Customer First training and the 'Best Welcome' corporate induction.
+Alongside any new measures, Northern Powergrid continued to ensure that all colleagues had regular conversations about their performance with their line managers, and leadership engagement continued.
+Training was delivered via a number of methods including physically (socially distanced) and online via e-learning such as Customer First training and the 'Best Welcome' corporate induction.